mitsuhiko/lucumr/2018/3/31/you-cant-rust-that.rst

 The last year has been fun because I could build a lot for really nice stuff for `Sentry <https://sentry.io/>`_ in Rust and for the first time the development experience was without bigger roadblocks.
-While we have been using Rust before, this year the things we built felt different since the ecosystem is so much more stable and we ran less against language or tooling issues.
+While we have been using Rust before it now feels different because the ecosystem is so much more stable and we ran less against language or tooling issues.

-However talking to people new to Rust (and even brainstorming APIs with coworkers) it's hard to get rid of the feeling that Rust can be a mind bending adventure and that the best way to have a stress free experience is knowing upfront what you cannot do.
+However talking to people new to Rust (and even brainstorming APIs with coworkers) it's hard to get rid of the feeling that Rust can be a mind bending adventure and that the best way to have a stress free experience is knowing upfront what you cannot (or should not attempt to) do.
 Knowing that certain things just cannot be done helps putting your mind back back on the right track.

-So here are three things not to do in Rust and what to do instead which I think should be better known.
+So here are things not to do in Rust and what to do instead which I think should be better known.

 Things Move
 -----------